The word pain comes from the Latin poena which stands for punishment, as it was considered punishment from Gods.

 sumatriptan, naratriptan , and zolmitriptan and are used specifically for migraine headaches.

-Steroids are potent analgesics and antiinflammatory agents.
-In musculoskeletal problems, intralesional streoids are often used to provide pain relief.
+Steroids are potent analgesics and anti-inflammatory agents.
+In musculoskeletal problems, intralesional steroids are often used to provide pain relief.

 Cognitive Behavioral Therapy